Jah Wobble: Public Image Ltd (PiL)

 Following the Sex Pistols' break-up, Lydon approached Wobble about forming a band.
 Both had similarly broad musical tastes, and were avid fans of reggae and world music.
 The band began rehearsing together in May 1978; in July Lydon named the band Public Image (PiL) (the "Ltd" was added several months later), after the Muriel Spark novel The Public Image.
 Wobble's bass playing drew heavily on dub, which has remained an important feature of his music.
-Having experimented with Lydon pre-Sex Pistols break-up, he had written a simple repetitive bassline on which Lydon wrote "Public Image".
-PiL debuted in October 1978 with "Public Image", which reached number 9 on the UK charts, and also performed well on import in the US.
+Prior to the break up of the Sex Pistols, Wobble and Lydon had experimented musically during which time he wrote a simple repetitive bassline which Lydon used to write the song "Public Image".
+In October 1978 "Public Image" was released as PiL's first single and reached number 9 on the UK charts and making an impact internationally.
 Wobble has stated that the first PiL album was recorded so quickly due in part to the bassist's altercations with a sound engineer and men at a nearby pub.
 He has dismissed claims accusing him of extreme malice, such as setting fire to the former drummer for The Fall, Karl Burns, while Burns was session drumming for PiL.

 Wobble co-wrote and contributed bass and drums to PiL's second album Metal Box, which was released in 1979.
 He grew increasingly frustrated by the lacklustre creative atmosphere in the band, which he felt stifled his artistic ambitions and PiL's creative potential.
 Besides differences in artistic vision, further conflicts were brought on in part by heavy drug and alcohol abuse in the band.
 Wobble then recorded his debut album The Legend Lives On...
 Jah Wobble in "Betrayal", making unauthorised use of material from Metal Box for which he was fired from PiL in late 1980.